Garrett may suspend utility rate study

-GARRETT — Garrett council member Dave Demske suggested Tuesday that the city suspend a rate study for the water and wastewater utilities this year.
+GARRETT — Garrett City Council member Dave Demske suggested that the city suspend a rate study for the water and wastewater utilities this year.

-“If we have no intention to raise rates, why do the study?” he asked.
+“If we have no intention to raise rates, why do the study?” he asked at the council’s Aug.
+18 meeting.
 Demske said both utility superintendents agreed to the idea.

 The proposal will be brought back to the council in September, along with the city budget and wage and salary ordinances.